 Why Are Dogs’ Lips Bumpy?
 [ANSWERED]

-There is hardly any reliable scientific answer behind dog’s bumpy lips.
-But most people believe that it helps dogs protect their teeth, to bite or catch things with their mouth.
+There is hardly any reliable scientific answer behind a dog’s bumpy lips.
+But most people believe that it helps dogs protect their teeth, from biting or catching things with their mouth.
 Some pet experts believe that the bumps also help dogs keep their teeth cleaner.

 Have you noticed that dogs have some kind of bumps on their lips and mouth?
 They sometimes look funny if you look closely.
 For anyone who never noticed that before, it could be pretty concerning.
 But why are dogs’ lips bumpy?